 - providing new pathway lighting, seating, and picnic facilities as part of Waterfront Green upgrade

-- preparing a Companion Animals Management Plan in consultation with the community and Inner West Council in early 2021.
+- preparing a Companion Animals Management Plan (CAMP) in consultation with the community and Inner West Council in early 2021.
+Your input into the CAMP is invited through the project webpage.

 The LSP has been endorsed by the Minister for Planning and Public Spaces as the blueprint for the park’s transformation, ensuring the unique heritage and picturesque waterfront setting of Callan Park is celebrated and enhanced.
 Further community engagement will be included in the next phase of planning and design of works to achieve this transformation.